DNCHOW1/Block-The-Pig-Bot/README.md

 # Block-The-Pig-Bot

 Simulates [Block the Pig](https://www.coolmathgames.com/0-block-the-pig), a hex grid maze-like game.
-In the original game, the player is allowed two free moves to block in the grid, where each subsequent block the pig can move.
+In the original game, the player is allowed two free moves to block in the grid, where each subsequent block results in a pig move.
 The game ends once the pig reaches an edge, or the player completely restricts the pig from reaching an edge.
 ![gameComparison](https://user-images.githubusercontent.com/70815649/136258625-01b810d5-04cb-4a54-83ad-7d86588e78b2.PNG)_Real game v.s.
 Simulation_